 It is especially important to cater for the last two points because if your process library doesn't look great and feel easy to use it won't get used.

-Process Libaries > Cultural Change > Continual Improvement = Business Efficiency
+Process Libraries > Cultural Change > Continual Improvement = Business Efficiency

 If you take a look at some of the organisations we have worked with, each one collaborated with our designers to produce a unique management system structured in such a way that it would be useful to their employees.

-- Lockheed Martin's QMS design on their Touchstone process library seperates core processes from supporting functions with a library resources section on the right of the page.
+- Lockheed Martin's QMS design on their Touchstone process library separates core processes from supporting functions with a library resources section on the right of the page.

 - The University of Winchester used their student centre building as the main focal point for their library and the functionality is designed around the question 'How do I?' as in 'how do I register for a new course?'